wpilibsuite/allwpilib/simulation/halsim_xrp/README.md

 GATT connections must support at least 85 bytes per notification (ATT MTU 88).
 The client checks this before reporting a connection.
 Windows and macOS manage MTU negotiation; Linux requests an MTU large enough for the configured packet capacity.

 Periodic control packets are best effort and are not retried when the transport is busy. macOS submits these writes without waiting for CoreBluetooth write readiness; Windows submits them without waiting for earlier WinRT writes to complete.
 A one-shot rename request is retained until the transport is ready (after outstanding writes complete on Windows); newer control packets are dropped while it is pending so they cannot make the rename's sequence stale.
-Acceptance for sending does not acknowledge that the firmware received or saved the name.
+The firmware replies to the rename with an ACK-only status packet that reports whether the name was saved.

 ### macOS application permissions